 5. Arms Embargo.
 The arms embargo was imposed because of Iran’s support for international terrorism – it has nothing to do with Iran’s nuclear program.
 The arms embargo must remain in place until Iran stops supporting terror.

 6. Term.
 The deal would enable Iran to become a nuclear power with the full blessing of the international community in as little as ten years.
 If a nuclear Iran is an unacceptable threat today, then it will continue to be an unacceptable threat a decade from now.
 An agreement must deny Iran the bomb, not merely postpone the day of reckoning.

+Congress will have 60 days to review this deal.
+Over the next 60 days we will be calling upon you to share with your Members of Congress the dangers of this historically bad deal.
 We need your help over the next 60 days help protect Israel and America from a nuclear Iran.
 When called upon please be ready to email, call and meet with your Members of Congress.
 We were created for such a time a this.
 Together we can make a difference for our children and grandchildren.

 Iran Nuclear Talks -- More Warning Signs

 Yesterday, June 30th, was the deadline by which America and the other P5+1 nations were supposed to reach a deal with Iran to stop its nuclear weapons program.
 This was not the first such deadline.
 Yet once again, the deadline came and went without a deal.